graphql-dotnet/graphql-dotnet/docs2/site/docs/getting-started/dependency-injection.md

 The above methods will register the specified services typically as singletons unless otherwise specified.
 Graph types and middleware are registered as transients so that they will match the schema lifetime.
 So with a singleton schema, all services are effectively singletons.

 Methods that start with `Configure` and `Use` execute in the order they appear, which may be important.
+For instance, calling `UseMemoryCache` prior to `UseAutomaticPersistedQueries` would result in the memory cache being unable to cache any APQ queries.

-For instance Custom `IGraphQLBuilder` extension methods typically rely on the `Services` property of the builder in order to register services with the underlying dependency injection framework.
+Custom `IGraphQLBuilder` extension methods typically rely on the `Services` property of the builder in order to register services with the underlying dependency injection framework.
 The `Services` property returns a `IServiceRegister` interface which has these methods: